-Table No. 15: Dimension 1 - Intervention field Category of region: Less developed Category of region: Less developed regions Priority axis Code Amount (EUR)
+Table No. 15: Dimension 1 - Intervention field Category of region: developed region Category of region: developed region Priority axis Code Amount (EUR)

-^[1] In the case of the ESF, this list contains the common output indicators for which targets have been set and all output indicators specific to the programme.
+[1] In the case of the ESF, this list contains the common output indicators for which targets have been set and all output

-^[2] Target values are optional for output indicators in technical assistance.
+[2] Target values are optional for output indicators in technical assistance.
 Target values can be given for the total (men + women) or divided by gender.
 "M" = men, "W" = women, "T" = total.